JackTschetter/return-to-libc-and-ROP-attacks/README.md

 The victim in this lab is a simple server named printf-server.
 As the name suggests it provides the service of formatting integers using the C library printf function.<br>

 As an instructor the first thing I would encourage my students to do is to look over the source code for the program and try giving it some benign commands.
 Each command is a single line starting with a capital letter.
-The most important commands for the basic functionality are F to set a ```bash printf ``` format, N to set a number, and P to print it.<br>
+The most important commands for the basic functionality are F to set a ```printf ``` format, N to set a number, and P to print it.<br>

 The command O has a buffer overflow.
 If given a long line starting with O the program will crash.
-As I did for previous programs vulnerable to a buffer overflow, I encouraged students to use commands inside GDB to figure out where the return address of the ```bash overflow ``` function is stored relative to the overflowed buffer ```bash buf ```.<br>
+As I did for previous programs vulnerable to a buffer overflow, I encouraged students to use commands inside GDB to figure out where the return address of the ```overflow ``` function is stored relative to the overflowed buffer ```buf ```.<br>

 If the ```bash printf``` functionality didn't give it away this program also has a format string vulnerability.
 However for the purpose of this lab I only taught on information disclosure, not with usage of ```bash %n```.<br>

-Recall that Linux C binaries are usually dynamically linked with a system library, conventionally called the C library or ```bash libc```, which implements standard library functions, system calls, and other commonly used functions.
+Recall that Linux C binaries are usually dynamically linked with a system library, conventionally called the C library or ```libc```, which implements standard library functions, system calls, and other commonly used functions.
 This lab works closely with this library.
-One can list the libraries that a program dynamically links with using the command ```bash ldd```, and then use commands like ```bash objdump``` or ```bash nm``` on it.
-The ```bash ldd``` command lists the shared libraries that a program uses.
+One can list the libraries that a program dynamically links with using the command ```bash ldd```, and then use commands like ```objdump``` or ```nm``` on it.
+The ```ldd``` command lists the shared libraries that a program uses.
 For each one it prints the full path to the library and its base address.<br>

   ```bash
   ldd ./printf-server